jeremy-duncan/raio_ula/README.md

 # raio_ula
-IPv6 ULA in a Route Information Option (RIO) for Windows in an IPv6 Router Advertisement (RA) With this python code, the system will listen for RIOs in IPv6 RAs:
+IPv6 ULA in a Route Information Option (RIO) for Windows in an IPv6 Router Advertisement (RA)

+With this python code, the system will listen for RIOs in IPv6 RAs:
-1. will add a "known-local" ULA prifx if a prefix does not exist in the prefixoptions table - which means it must be in the fd00::/8 prerfix boundary
+1. will add a "known-local" ULA prifx if a prefix does not exist in the prefixoptions table - which means it must be in the fd00::/8 prefix boundary
 2. will remove if prefix is no longer in an RIO

 # Standard